 People living with psoriasis may experience chronic pain.
-Some people claim that reflexology may help with the pain, though not much clinical evidence supports these claims.
+Some individuals claim reflexology may help ease this pain, but not much clinical evidence supports this.

 Reflexology uses massage to apply pressure to certain points in the feet, hands, and ears.
-It is thought that these points connect to other areas of the body and that applying pressure to them can help a person with a variety of issues, such as pain.
+Some people believe these points connect to other areas of the body and that applying pressure to them can help a person with various issues, such as pain.

 Pain is a common symptom of psoriasis, which means, in theory, reflexology may be helpful for psoriasis pain.
 This article explores the use of reflexology and its potential effects on psoriasis-related pain.